SJ0769/Obsidian-Notes-SJ/content/Logic/Truth in Non-Classical Logics.md

 ## The Revision Theory of Truth (RTT)
 Introduces the notion of 'stability', in this view paradoxical statements are not contradictory but rather unstable in that they oscillate between truth values.

-Consider the liar sentence L = "This sentence is false"
+Consider the liar sentence $L$ = "This sentence is false"

-L dynamically oscillates between the truth values 'true' and 'false'
+$L$ dynamically oscillates between the truth values 'true' and 'false':

-A sentence stabilizes if it is assigned a definite truth value at a given level A sentence is unstable if it is not assigned a definite truth value at any stage
+- A sentence stabilizes if it is assigned a definite truth value at a given level
+- A sentence is unstable if it is not assigned a definite truth value at any stage

 Still suffers from analogues of the liar's paradox.
 Consider the following statement:
-"This sentence is not stably true"
+"This sentence is not stably true."
 ## References
 [[Tarski's Theory of Truth]]
 [[Kripke's Theory of Truth]]